The Importance of Foundation Training (For Most Behavior & Training Problems)

 A dog needs to learn how to modulate their own emotion and to be comfortable with relaxation protocols before being able to defer to your attention and guidance.
 Foundation behaviors are the key to all other behavior and training skills.

 One of the most vital practices of foundation training is station training.
-Also used interchangeably and known as mat training, and place training.
+Also used interchangeably and known as dog mat training, and place training.

-Because station training is so practical and functional for all dogs, I will focus on working foundational behaviors with regard to station training.
+Because station training is so practical and functional for all dogs, I will focus on working on foundational behaviors with regard to station training.